 With each activity, you add points to a certain lead.
 For example, if a lead signs up for your newsletters, they can automatically get 5 points.
 Later, if they contact you for questions, this activity can bring them another 5 points.
 The more points, the more active a lead is and the bigger the possibility to convert.

 Automating this process clearly lets you know which leads need more nurturing, and which leads don’t.
-However, this doesn’t mean that you should stop right away the interaction with the leads that probably won’t convert.
+However, this doesn’t mean that you should stop right away from the interaction with the leads that probably won’t convert.
 You should slowly decrease the interaction, but still, keep some kind of contact with them.
 Ask them whether they still want to be on your lead list if after some time they still don’t interact.

 4. A/B Testing through Analytics